sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

                 leaf max_cdd_size {
                     description "Maximum Size to which /var/core directory can go;
                                  A perentage value should be specified.
-The actual value in bytes is calculate based on the available disk size
+                                 The actual value in bytes is calculate based on the available space in the filesystem hosting /var/core
                                  When the limit is crossed, the older core files are deleted.";
                     type uint8 {
                          range "1..20" {
-                            error-message "Should be between 1 to 20% of the total disk space";
+                            error-message "Can be between 1 to 20%";
                             error-app-tag max_cdd_size_size-invalid;
                          }
                     }
-                    default "1";
+                    default "2";
                 }
         }
         /* end of container AUTO_TECHSUPPORT */